jidicula/go-fuzz-action/README.md

 ## Returns:
 * SUCCESS: if your fuzz tests don't raise a failure within the `fuzz-time` input constraint.
 * FAILURE: if your fuzz tests raise a failure within the `fuzz-time` input constraint.
-  * The workflow run logs will include instructions on how to download the failing seed corpus to your local machine for remediation, regardless of run trigger.
+  * The workflow run logs will include instructions on how to download (using the [GitHub CLI](https://cli.github.com)) the failing seed corpus to your local machine for remediation, regardless of run trigger.
   * If you run this Action in a PR workflow, it'll comment these instructions on your PR: <img width="864" alt="image" src="https://user-images.githubusercontent.com/12765385/162630131-9050221e-dc75-4620-aa19-d004d8678074.png">

 # Usage